skylot/jadx/README.md

   jadx --log-level ERROR app.apk jadx -Pdex-input.verify-checksum=no app.apk
 ```
-These options also worked on jadx-gui running from command line and override options from preferences dialog
+These options also work in jadx-gui running from command line and override options from preferences' dialog

 ### Troubleshooting
 Please check wiki page [Troubleshooting Q&A](https://github.com/skylot/jadx/wiki/Troubleshooting-Q&A)